BDN-fr/db_in_json/README.md

-# JSON_DB: A Simple JSON-Based Database Library
+# DB_in_JSON: A Simple JSON-Based Database Library

-JSON_DB is a Python library designed to provide a simple and lightweight solution for managing data using JSON files.
+DB_in_JSON is a Python library designed to provide a simple and lightweight solution for managing data using JSON files.
 It offers basic CRUD (Create, Read, Update, Delete) operations for collections of data, allowing for efficient storage and retrieval.

 ## Features